-I know what most of you are thinking already, here we go time to have the “salespeople” over and listen to all the blah, blah, blah, trust me I’m right there with you in most cases.
-Before I entered real estate as a career I owned and was the main auto tech for my repair shop, I plowed snow and even dabbled in construction with a home builder friend of mine for over a decade so “salespeople” in their suit and ties trying to convince me of doing something I didn’t want to do were typically the last people I wanted to deal with.
-I know that’s a very bad stereotype but it was the way I felt and to a certain degree still do today.
+I know what most of you are thinking already.
+Here we go time to have the “salespeople” over and listen to all the blah, blah, blah.
+Trust me I’m right there with you in most cases.
+Before I entered real estate as a career, I owned an auto repair shop.
+I plowed snow and even dabbled in construction with a home builder friend of mine for over a decade.
+So “salespeople” trying to convince me of doing something were typically the last people I wanted to deal with.
+I know that’s a very bad stereotype but it was the way I felt.

-I’m not going to lie, I would hope you contact me to help with your real estate needs, I really do, however if you don’t I have learned enough over the years not only being self employed but selling and buying real estate myself that not all Realtors are the same.
+I’m not going to lie.
+I would hope you contact me to help with your real estate needs, I really do.
+I have learned over the years with being self employed, selling and buying real estate myself that not all Realtors are the same.
 In fact, in my opinion it could not be truer of the differences I have seen especially seeing it from the inside out.
-I think part of the problem is its way too easy to get a real estate license and that attracts many people who unfortunately don’t take it seriously and it really shows.
-Please take the 10 steps below and consider your choices out there, it’s your equity, and it’s your choice.
+I think part of the problem is its way too easy to get a real estate license.
+This attracts many people who unfortunately don’t take it seriously and it really shows.
+Please take the 10 steps below and consider your choices out there.
+It’s your equity, and it’s your choice.
 Realtors are “not” the same.

 - The web is one of the most crucial tools Realtors should be using — find a Realtor who has presence on the web with a good quality & useful web site

 - Who have you seen around your area?